aguirre-matteo/nix-yazi-flavors/README.md

 - [Licence](#licence)

 # Usage
+> [!NOTE]
+> These flavors require Yazi >=0.4.0.
+Nixpkgs 24.11 has
+> version 0.3.3, so make sure you install Yazi from the
+> unstable branch.

 ## Installation
 First, add this repository to the inputs of your flake which contains your Home-Manager or NixOS configuration: